Garbage Truck Accident Lawyer

 - Poor truck maintenance

-Also of note is the sad reality that in California there has been an increase in the number of people that sleep outside.
+Also of note is the sad reality that there has been an increase in the number of people that sleep outside in California.
 This puts them at risk of being injured by motor vehicles.
-In November 2021, in Redding, California, a woman was sleeping on the street in an alleyway, when she was run over and killed by a garbage truck.
+In November 2021, in Redding, California, a woman was sleeping on the street in an alleyway when she was run over and killed by a garbage truck.

 Watch the YouTube video.
-The clip below, posted by Inside Edition, shows garbage trucks being driven erratically.Avoiding Garbage Truck Accidents
+The clip below, posted by Inside Edition, shows garbage trucks being driven erratically.Avoiding Garbage Truck Crashes

 The best way to avoid a crash with a garbage truck is to employ the same tactics that a safe driver uses to reduce their risk for any type of collision.
 That is by practicing defensive driving and doing the following: